On Nov. 15, FEMA held a virtual roundtable discussion with national law enforcement and public safety

 executive directors and subject matter experts.
 The purpose of the roundtable was to strengthen FEMA’s

-Office of Law Enforcement Engagement and Integration relationship with its law enforcement and public
+Office of Law Enforcement Engagement and Integration

 safety partners to mitigate climate impacts and build resilience.
 HAPCOA’s Executive Director Anthony